trev33b/dice-tooltip2/README.md

 and it didn't look like it was going to get fixed anytime soon.
 So I forked his work to this location, fixed those main issues, plus make several enhancements to the presentation of the tooltip and the code itself.

+Special thanks to @thatlonelybugbear who helped figure out the compatibility issues with FoundryVTT v10.